Posted on February 19, 2018 by Jenn Zatopek

 After a day of praying, last year’s word came to me, unbidden, as if from a dream: surrender, and it was incredibly timely and a practice I clung to for dear life.

-The year of 2017 was filled with joy and pain, and lots of surrendering to things outside my control, one of which were a couple of stints at a government-funded behavioral health agency.
-(Graduate school failed to prepare me for the depth and breadth of human suffering and how it can negatively impact healers.)
+The year of 2017 was filled with joy and pain, and lots of surrendering to things outside my control, one of which were a couple of stints at a healthcare agency.
+(Graduate school failed to prepare me for the depth and breadth of human suffering and how it can impact healers.)
 I took a step of out of direct care only to enter into an administrative context in which gossip, ridicule, slander, and ongoing criticism were regular fare for the work week.

 They were so happy and peaceful about two percent of the time.
 It was a real bummer.